top of page

 Whitening pens can whiten your teeth because they contain hydrogen peroxide which is the same ingredient as the products your dentist uses.
 The hydrogen peroxide can chemically oxidize deeply embedded stains that are within your enamel.
 Once the stains are oxidized, your teeth will become less yellow and whiter in appearance.

 The gel of every whitening pen lifts stains in the same way, even if the results vary from product to product.
 But that doesn’t mean whitening pens are all interchangeable—each product has its own unique set of attributes.
 Some whitening pens focus on their flavor formula—masking the taste of peroxide with different flavor profiles.
-Other products enhance their results with usage of an LED light.
-Other whitening pen brands prioritize their ingredients, whether that’s using all natural products, or making their formulas work for people with allergies or dietary restrictions.

 However, the effectiveness of these pens will always be inferior to any whitening products that use a tray as well as in-office methods.
 They are less effective because they don't have any sort of barrier that can protect the whitening gel from saliva.
 Your saliva contains a lot of enzymes that will break down fats in the food you eat as well as whitening gel.